d-r-e/snow-crash/level10/Ressources/steps.md

-on the machine, the usage of the program is

-./level10 file external_ip
+We launch a script for TOCTOU manipulation.

 we can listen using nc:

-nc -l 6969
+nc -kl 6969